 I will continue reporting on Holy Week in León as the week progresses.

-I will be blogging about Holy Week and much more during the upcoming days.
-Please subscribe to my blog by clicking here is you would like to be updated when there is something new.
+subscribe to my blog by clicking here is you would like to be updated when there is something new.

 This blog has been named one of the top 75 fine art photography blogs on the planet.